Pantex Orientation

 • To promote reasonable methods of work;

-• To settle all disputes between employers and employees by arbitration (if possible);
+• To settle all disputes between employers and employees by arbitration, if possible;

 • To assist each other in sickness or distress;